JHU-LCAP/EMMA-Ferret/README.md

 3. Set wandb_api_key in script train_model.py and run.
 4. For analysis scripts refer to the folder 'analysis'

-For pre trained model checkpoints and stimuli data please reach out to Karan Thakkar (kthakka2@jhu.edu)
+For pre trained model checkpoints and stimuli data please reach out to Karan Thakkar (kthakka2@jhu.edu) or Prof Elhilali (mounya@jhu.edu)

 ## References